rbirkaur23/matrix-addition/README.md

 # matrix-addition
-Python program to input elements of matrices and add two matrices.
+Python program to input number of rows and columns of matrix and input elements of matrices and add two matrices.